B - Registration

 B-1.
 Registration Access

-Registration access is given to new students as described above.
+Registration access is given to new students as described in section A - Matriculation.
 It is also given to students who were previously enrolled within two years of the term in which they wish to register.
-Former students who have not been enrolled at UI within those two years must be re-admitted by the Undergraduate or Graduate Admissions Office at least one month prior to the term in which they wish to register.
-Such students will be required to submit transcripts from any institutions attended since their last registration at UI, and they may also be required to complete a residence questionnaire.
+Former students who have not been enrolled at U of I within those two years must be re-admitted by the Undergraduate or Graduate Admissions Office at least one month prior to the term in which they wish to register.
+Such students will be required to submit transcripts from any institutions attended since their last registration at U of I, and they may also be required to complete a residence questionnaire.
 Failure to meet the deadline may cause a delay in registration.
-Undergraduate students are required to meet with their academic advisor prior to registration,
+Undergraduate students are required to meet with their academic advisor prior to registration.

 B-2.
 Admission to Classes

 Instructors do not admit anyone to class whose name does not appear on the class roster.
-UI instructors are given the authority to grant or deny access to classes by visitors.
+U of I instructors are given the authority to grant or deny access to classes by visitors.

 B-3.
 Auditing Classes